 CAF participating in Exercise RIMPAC

-Par MND
+Par MDN

 More than 1,000 Canadian sailors, soldiers, and aviators are set to participate in Exercise Rim of the Pacific (RIMPAC).
 The world’s largest international maritime exercise is taking place until Aug.
 2 in and around the Hawaiian Islands and Southern California.